Thairo Estrada Player Props: Giants vs. Mets

 Thairo Estrada At The Plate

-- He ranks 19th in batting average, 52nd in on base percentage, and 34th in slugging among qualifying batters in MLB play.
+- Among the qualified hitters in MLB action, he ranks 19th in batting average, 53rd in on-base percentage, and 36th in slugging.

+- Estrada is batting .200 during his last games and is on a four-game hitting streak.

-- He has homered in 17.6% of his games this year, and 4.1% of his chances at the plate.
+- He has scored in 50.0% of his games this year, with more than one run scored in 22.2%.

-- Estrada has driven in a run in six games this year (35.3%), but has had no multiple-RBI games.

-- In nine of 17 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.